una/travels/_posts/2015-03-27-melbourne.md

   <br>
   There were lights and rooftops.
 A lot of rooftops.
 Seven sets of stairs to the cinema where we spilled Sangria and snickered.
 Planning our emergency exit: those small unremarkably memorable conversations.
   <br>
-  Cheerful accents were the chorus I was dancing along to behind a borrowed orange sun hat.
+  Cheerful accents were the chorus I was dancing along behind a borrowed orange sun hat.
 I love Australia, and I love Australians more.
   <br>
   <span>"Can I tether your connection?
 I need to find a place to stay tomorrow"</span>
   <br>